-His brothers Henry William Beechey and George Duncan Beechey, on the other hand, were artist, like their father.
+His brothers Henry William Beechey and George Duncan Beechey, on the other hand, were artists, like their father.

 On retirement from the navy, Richard Brydges Beechey in turn took up painting, becoming famous as a painter of naval scenes.
 His paintings still appear at auction, one recently auctioned being very precisely described as “His Majesty's frigate Fisgard, Captain T. Byam Martin, on a lee shore weathering the rocks off Ushant, at 8.00 a.m. on 16/01/1801, whilst stationed off the French coast as part of Sir John Borlase Warren's fleet.”
 He earned the letters “HRHA” to put after his name, indicating “Honorary Member, Royal Hibernian Academy”.

 Richard Brydges Beechey got involved in charting of Lough Ree near Portlick Castle, and so met the castle’s owner’s daughter Frideswide.
 Richard Brydges Beechey married Frideswide Maria Moore Smyth (born 1819 at Portlick Castle, Westmeath, Ireland) in 1840.
 The couple had at least the following three children:

 Daughter Frideswide’s age in the 1861 census was 15, but in the 1881 census it was only 30, while at death in 1919 she was said to be 75.
 That means she was born 1845/46, or 1850/51, or 1843/44.
 Some sources confidently state Frideswide’s date of birth to be specifically 18th April 1843, which is consistent with age at death.